Kawasaki disease

 Overview

-Kawasaki disease causes swelling, called inflammation, in the walls of small to medium-sized blood vessels that carry blood throughout the body.
+Kawasaki disease causes swelling, called inflammation, and dilation or enlargement of small to medium blood vessels that carry blood throughout the body.
 Kawasaki disease most often affects the heart arteries in children.
 Those arteries supply oxygen-rich blood to the heart.

-Children with Kawasaki disease might have high fever, swollen hands and feet with skin peeling, and red eyes and tongue.
-But Kawasaki disease is often treatable.
+Children with Kawasaki disease might have high fever, red eyes and tongue, and swollen hands and feet with peeling skin.
+But the condition is often treatable.
 With early treatment, most children get better and have no long-lasting problems.

 Symptoms

-Symptoms of Kawasaki disease include a fever greater than 102.2 degrees Fahrenheit (39 degrees Celsius) for five or more days.
-And the child has at least four of the following symptoms.
+Symptoms of Kawasaki disease typically include a fever greater than 100.4 degrees Fahrenheit (38 degrees Celsius) for five or more days.
+Children also have at least four of the following symptoms.

 - A rash on the main part of the body or in the genital area.

-- An enlarged lymph node in the neck.
+- A swollen lymph node in the neck.

 - Red, dry, cracked lips and a red, swollen tongue.

 - Swollen, red skin on the palms of the hands and the soles of the feet.
-Later the skin on fingers and toes peels.
+Later, the skin peels on fingers and toes.

 Other symptoms might include: